-We hope you will not have any concerns during the course of your child(ren)'s care at CPCCS; however, if a situation arises, we are committed to finding a solution at the classroom level.
+We hope you will not have any concerns during your child (ren)'s care at CPCCS; however, if a situation arises, we are committed to finding a solution at the classroom level.

 If a conflict arises, CPCCS's goal is to find a solution everyone can accept.